Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Cells from skin biopsies can be cultured at Mayo Clinic and sent to laboratories performing these specialized tests.
-Cells are frozen for potential future studies on cultured cells or molecular genetic testing.
+Cultures of skin fibroblasts are useful for specialized testing, which requires skin cells.
+These cells can be cultured and tested at Mayo Clinic or sent to external laboratories performing these specialized tests.
+In addition, cells are frozen for at least 3 years for potential future studies on cultured cells or for molecular genetic testing.

-A preliminary step in obtaining cultured cells for the diagnosis of many lysosomal storage disorders and other genetic conditions
+A preliminary step in obtaining cultured cells for genetic testing

 Potential interfering factors: